bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 ### Common Options

 Both families of helpers use the same core set of functions to generate the individual select tags and so both accept largely the same options.
-In particular, by default Rails will generate year options 5 years either side of the current year.
+In particular, by default Quails will generate year options 5 years either side of the current year.
 If this is not an appropriate range, the `:start_year` and `:end_year` options override this.
-For an exhaustive list of the available options, refer to the [API documentation](http://api.rubyonrails.org/classes/ActionView/Helpers/DateHelper.html).
+For an exhaustive list of the available options, refer to the [API documentation](http://api.rubyonquails.org/classes/ActionView/Helpers/DateHelper.html).

 As a rule of thumb you should be using `date_select` when working with model objects and `select_date` in other cases, such as a search form which filters results by date.